joshkalapos/joshkalapos.github.io/about/index.md

 ---

 I was born in Toledo, OH but grew up in Pittsburgh, PA.
 There I graduated from Mt.
 Lebanon High School.
+Currently, I am a senior at Carnegie Mellon University pursuing a degree in computer science.

 <figure class="third">
   <a href="/assets/img/about/mountain.jpg"><img src="/assets/img/about/mountain.jpg"></a>